PTSD: National Center for PTSD

 PTSD Treatment in General Populations

 Posttraumatic stress disorder (PTSD) is the most commonly studied mental health problem observed in disaster studies (1,2).
-Prevalence estimates range from 30% to 40% among direct victims, 10% to 20% among rescue workers, and 5% to 10% among the general population (3).
-The psychological treatments for PTSD with the strongest empirical support are individual trauma focused-psychotherapies (4).
-The VA/DoD Clinical Practice Guideline for PTSD defines trauma-focused psychotherapy as therapy that uses cognitive, emotional, or behavioral techniques to facilitate processing a traumatic event and in which the trauma focus is a central component of the therapeutic process (5).
+Prevalence estimates range from 30% to 40% among direct victims, 10% to 20% among rescue workers, and 5% to 10% among the general population (3,4).
+The psychological treatments for PTSD with the strongest empirical support are Prolonged Exposure (PE), Cognitive Processing Therapy (CPT), and Eye Movement Desensitization and Reprocessing (EMDR), according to the revised (2023) VA/DoD Clinical Practice Guideline for PTSD (5).
+PE, CPT, and EMDR have been tested in numerous clinical trials, in people with complex presentations and comorbidities, in comparison to active control conditions, and with long-term follow-up designs (6).

 PE helps people process negative trauma-related emotions and overcome avoidance through imaginal exposure (repeatedly re-telling their traumatic event) and in vivo exposure to safe situations that have been avoided because they elicit traumatic reminders.
 CPT has a primary focus on challenging and modifying maladaptive beliefs related to the trauma.
-CPT emphasizes cognitive restructuring through the use of Socratic dialogue to help people examine problematic beliefs, emotions, and negative appraisals stemming from the event, such as self-blame or mistrust (13).
+CPT emphasizes cognitive restructuring through the use of Socratic dialogue to help people examine problematic beliefs, emotions, and negative appraisals stemming from the event, such as self-blame or mistrust (7).
 Those receiving EMDR engage in imaginal exposure to a trauma memory followed by imagining a more healthy cognitive reappraisal while simultaneously performing saccadic eye movements.

 PTSD Treatment in Survivors of Mass Violence and Disaster

 There are a several open trials for disaster-related PTSD as well.
-The majority are trauma-focused CBT interventions (e.g., 20-22) but there are a few studies in support of EMDR as a treatment for disaster-related PTSD (e.g., 23,24), and one utilizing a yoga breath intervention with and without exposure (25).
+The majority are trauma-focused CBT interventions (e.g., 14-16) but there are a few studies in support of EMDR as a treatment for disaster-related PTSD (e.g., 17,18), and one utilizing a yoga breath intervention with and without exposure (19).
 In each case the intervention resulted in significant decreases in PTSD from pre- to post-treatment.

 Although PTSD is one of the most common post-disaster mental health effects, it is not the only problem.
-Anxiety and depression are also common, as well as nonspecific psychological distress and health concerns (26).
+Anxiety and depression are also common, as well as nonspecific psychological distress and health concerns (20).
 Increases in substance use are also frequently reported.
 There are no RCTs of treatments in adult disaster survivors with psychiatric diagnoses other than PTSD.
 Best practice is to use the evidence-based treatments for these other disorders.

 There are no RCTs of treatments that target non-specific distress in adults post-disaster, but there are a few disaster-specific interventions that have been evaluated with open trials.
 Cognitive Behavioral Therapy for Postdisaster Distress (CBT-PD) is an 8-12 session treatment with a primary focus on identifying and challenging maladaptive disaster-related beliefs.
 It is conceptualized as a transdiagnostic treatment because it targets the core psychological processes of negative affect and avoidance that underlie a range of disorders common after disaster, rather than a specific disorder, such as PTSD.
 CBT-PD has been used in response to both natural disasters and terrorism (e.g., the 9/11 terrorist attacks, Hurricane Katrina, and the L'Aquila earthquake in Italy).
-Open trials in a variety of settings suggest CBT-PD is not only acceptable and tolerable to disaster survivors, but also effective in reducing distress (27,28).
+Open trials in a variety of settings suggest CBT-PD is not only acceptable and tolerable to disaster survivors, but also effective in reducing distress (21,22).

 Following the 9/11 terrorist attacks, the New York State Office of Mental Health initiated an enhanced services program that did not require survivors to meet criteria for PTSD diagnosis.
-The program offered a cognitive behavioral intervention to address current symptoms of PTSD, depression, and anxiety along with a traumatic grief intervention.
-Survivors who received enhanced services had fewer symptoms of depression and grief and improved functioning as compared to those who received standard crisis counseling (29).
+The program offered a cognitive behavioral intervention to address current symptoms of PTSD, depression and anxiety along with a traumatic grief intervention.
+Survivors who received enhanced services had fewer symptoms of depression and grief and improved functioning as compared to those who received standard crisis counseling (23).